CiscoCloud/vaquero-docs/docs/current/README.md

 ### Configuration Fields Overview
 - `ServerClient`: Configuration for vaquero-agent's ServerAPI client.
 - `ServerAPI`: The vaquero-server api, used by vaquero agents.
-- `AssetServer`: The asset server for Vaquero agent used by each booting machine to get unattended scripts and kernels.
+- `AssetServer`: The asset server for Vaquero agent used by each booting machine to get unattended scripts and kernels. (*The Asset Server IP is used as a fallback routable IP, Vaquero will serve on `0.0.0.0:<port>` in case the agent is multihomed.
+Vaquero has the logic to properly create ipxe scripts for a multihomed agent*)
 - `SavePath`: The Vaquero server location to save local configurations on disk.
 - `Gitter`: Configuration for listening to git webhooks.
 - `GitHook`: An array for all githooks to listen to.